robthompson16/support-for-early-career-teachers/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3.md

 ## Week 5: final presentation of module inquiry, and module review

 There are no self-study materials this week.
-Instead, you will meet your mentor to present your findings from this module's practitioner inquiry.
+Instead, you will meet your mentor to present your findings from this moudle’s practitioner inquiry.

 Duration: minutes.

 ### Mentors

-This week the ECT should meet you to present their findings from this module's practitioner inquiry.
+This week the ECT should meet you to present their findings from this moudle’s practitioner inquiry.

 [View mentor materials](/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-5-mentor-materials)